Skip to main content

 DATES AND COURSES

-The Clinical Coordinator will schedule several class meetings that will introduce students to the scheduling process and the types of clinical-year rotations available.
+The Clinical Year Program Manager will schedule several class meetings that will introduce students to the scheduling process and the types of clinical-year rotations available.
 Over the course of the fall semester, students will build their clinical schedules in a four-step process that takes into account Focus Area requirements, course availability, and personal preference.
 Required rotations are dependent upon students’ declared Focus Areas, and students are expected to monitor their schedules to ensure that they are meeting all requirements for graduation.

-Students who are covering on-call for rotations are required to be at the CVM within 20 minutes of notification.
+Students who are covering on-call for rotations are required to be at the CVM within 20-30 minutes of notification.
 Please take this into account when making housing arrangements for your clinical year.

 Pre-Scheduling Preparation